 Trump condemns killing of Russian ambassador to Turkey

-PALM BEACH, Fla. - President-elect Donald Trump vowed Monday that the Islamic State Group and other "Islamist terrorists" would be "eradicated from the face of the earth" after violent incidents in Turkey and Berlin.
+President-elect Donald Trump vowed Monday that the Islamic State Group and other "Islamist terrorists" would be "eradicated from the face of the earth" after violent incidents in Turkey and Berlin.
+Trump first released a statement on the killing of Russia's ambassador to Turkey, calling the brazen daytime shooting of the diplomat in front of a crowd of people at a photo exhibit a "violation of all rules of civilized order."

 Add your comments below